NicholasLYang/uptointerpretation/content/posts/no-more-programming-sucks-rants.md

 on a manifesto.
 Programming is a subjective endeavor and to an extent I do not begrudge someone for having a strong opinion.
-But the difference between a strong opinion and a manifesto is that a manifesto is inherently adversarial, it is inherently a
+But the difference between a strong opinion and a manifesto is that a manifesto is inherently adversarial, it is inherently an aggressive, general statement about programming, which, again, is subjective.

 - No nuance.
 Fails to account for alternative incentives and difficulty
 - Using people's general issues with programming to get people on board